kuskus-stein/SingularityIsHere/README.md

 # SingularityIsHere

-Singularity is here is super-easy Deep Learning.
+SingularityIs Here is super-easy Deep Learning.

 It allows you to analyze your data with no programming skills required.